ahbarnett/BIE2D/README.md

 ### Notes and design decisions

-1. Every kernel can be accessed as a dense matrix `...mat.m` or as the evaluation given a density `...eval.m`.
-Sometimes one of these simply calls the other, but this allows dropping in more efficient versions for either.
+1. Every kernel can be accessed as a dense matrix (if no density function is given), or as the evaluation given a density.
+These are bundled into the same calling interface.
+Usually one of these simply calls the other, but this allows dropping in more efficient versions for either.

 1. For all coordinates in $\mathbb{R}^2$ we use complex numbers in the form $x+iy$, since this is very convenient for geometry.
 For Cauchy integral interpolation we obviously also use complex numbers.